przemekbok/sp-story-tiles-v2/README.md

 Create a SharePoint list with the following columns:

 1. **Title** (Default column)
-   - Used for the list item title, not displayed in the web part
+   - Used for the tile title

-2. **User**
-   - Type: Person or Group
-   - Allow multiple selections: No
-   - Show field: User name
-   - This field connects to the SharePoint user profile

-3. **Description**
+2. **Description**
    - Type: Multiple lines of text
-   - Used for the user's detailed description in the modal
+   - Used for the content's description in the tile and modal

+3. **Image**
+   - Type: Thumbnail
+   - Used to display an image for the content
+   - Stores images as attachments

-4. **Certification**
+4. **LinkUrl**
-   - Type: Multiple lines of text
+   - Type: Single line of text
+   - Optional URL that will open when clicking the tile
-   - Used to list user certifications in the modal
+   - If empty, clicking will open the modal instead

 ### Creating the List

-1. Create a new list in SharePoint (suggested name: "TeamMembers")
+1. Create a new list in SharePoint (suggested name: "ContentLibrary")
 2. Add the columns specified above
-3. Add your team members as list items
+3. Add your content items with images
 4. Configure the web part to use this list

 ## Web Part Configuration